brownd1978/REve/README.md

-# REve
+# Mu2eEventDisplay

+This repo contains the current Mu2eEventDisplay source code, example fcls, tutorials and documentation.

-Eve-7 based event display for Mu2e.
-Eve-7 (formally REve) is an updated version of the well-known and widely used TEve ROOT based Event Visualization Software.
-The purpose is to update the TEve code, REve uses modernized infrastcutrue and allows Web Access for remote use.
+The Mu2eEventDisplay is based on REve which is an updated version of the well-known and widely used TEve ROOT based Event Visualization Software.
+REve uses modernized infrastcutrue and allows Web Access for remote use.

-For more information about Eve-7 and the implementation for Mu2e see: https://mu2ewiki.fnal.gov/wiki/Eve7EventDisplay#Examples_of_the_Eve-7_Mu2e_Display.
+For more information about REve and the implementation for Mu2e see: https://mu2ewiki.fnal.gov/wiki/Eve7EventDisplay#Examples_of_the_Eve-7_Mu2e_Display.

 # Run an Example